Justified (album): Critical reception

+Accolades

-AccoladesJustified was ranked second on The Face's "Recordings of the Year", and 46 on Village Voice's "Pazz + Jop 2003".
+Justified was ranked second on The Face's "Recordings of the Year", and 46 on Village Voice's "Pazz + Jop 2003".
 Justified was listed at number 37 on The A.V.
 Club's Best music of the decade list.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
-It was also included on The Guardian's list of "1000 albums to hear before you die," calling the artist "the quintessential modern crossover act."
+It was also included on The Guardian's list of "1000 albums to hear before you die", calling the artist "the quintessential modern crossover act".
 In 2009 MTV Base included the album among the 100 "Greatest Albums Ever", which ranked 15 after the public poll.
 In 2014, writers from Paste considered it the 7th best solo debut, and in 2017 from Cleveland.com, the best boy band solo debut.
 Justified ranked 5 on NME's greatest debut albums turning 15 in 2017, with the author saying "perhaps a few more listens would have changed NME's mind at the time."
-In 2019, The Guardian ranked it number 87 in their list of "The 100 best albums of the 21st century," saying: "Timberlake's Neptunes/Timbaland-helmed debut was slick, sexy and most importantly, convincing."
+In 2019, The Guardian ranked it number 87 in their list of "The 100 best albums of the 21st century", saying: "Timberlake's Neptunes/Timbaland-helmed debut was slick, sexy and most importantly, convincing."

+Awards

-AwardsJustified earned Timberlake three American Music Award nominations, including Favorite Pop/Rock Album, Favorite Pop/Rock Male Artist and Fan Choice Award.
+Justified earned Timberlake three American Music Award nominations, including Favorite Pop/Rock Album, Favorite Pop/Rock Male Artist and Fan Choice Award.
 Timberlake won the award for Favorite Pop/Rock Album.
 At the 45th Grammy Awards, Timberlake had one nomination for Best Rap/Sung Collaboration for "Like I Love You".
 The following year, Justified earned Timberlake nominations for Album of the Year and Best Pop Vocal Album, while "Cry Me a River" was nominated for Best Male Pop Vocal Performance.
 Timberlake won the latter two awards.
 For Justified, Timberlake won Best Male, Best Pop and Best Album at the 2003 MTV Europe Music Awards.
 Justified won the International Album award at the 2004 Brit Awards.

 At the 2003 BET Awards, he received two nominations for Best R&B Male Artist and Best New Artist.
 Among others, it was nominated Best Album at the MOBO Award, International Album of the Year at the NRJ Music Awards, and Foreign Album of the Year at the Danish Music Awards.